Chris Barnes (bowler): Personal life

 The Barnes family lives in Denton, Texas.
 The Barnes' twin sons, Troy and Ryan, were born in May, 2002.
 Ryan bowled for his father's alma mater, Wichita State University from 2020 through 2024.
 In his senior year, Ryan Barnes received a commissioner's exemption to compete in the PBA Players Championship, held that year at Bowlero Northrock in Wichita, Kansas.
 He made the televised finals as the #4 seed, and finished in third place.
 Upon the conclusion of his collegiate career, Ryan joined the PBA and qualified as an exempt player for the 2025 season.
 He went on to set a PBA rookie earnings record with $113,502 and won the PBA Rookie of the Year award.
 Chris and Ryan are the only father-and-son duo to each be named PBA Rookie of the Year.
 In November 2025, Ryan won his first PBA Regional title.
+Ryan is also a current member of Team USA.

 Career achievements

 Amateur career

 Barnes attended Topeka High School, and then bowled collegiately at Wichita State University, where he earned a Bachelor of Arts degree in Business Management.
 He is a 16-time member of Team USA (1994–1998 and 2008–2018), and has also captained the US team in the Weber Cup.